-The weighting procedure is carried out in order to calculate the estimate for the whole household population.
+The weighting procedure is carried out in order to calculate the estimate for the whole private household population as well as persons in private households.
 This procedure provides for the compensation of the design and sample size impact as well as the impact of the non-response of households to the Labour Force Survey.

 Since the beginning of 2014, the new process of weighting the collected data has been determined.
 In the first phase of the process, the calculation included the weights of the selection of units into the sample taken over from both sampling stages (segments and dwellings) and, in the second one, the weights due to the adjustment to the non-response of units included in the sample.
-In the last phase of weighting, the final weights calculated in the first two phases were calibrated at the population distribution estimates by age groups, sex and statistical spatial units at 2nd level.
-Since the first quarter of 2023, the final weights were calibrated according to the Census of Population, Households and Dwellings in the Republic of Croatia in 2021, which was updated with data on live births and deaths as well as on population migrations in the Republic of Croatia, whereas for previous quarters the final weights were calibrated according to the 2011 Census.
+In the last phase of weighting, the final weights calculated in the first two phases were calibrated at the population distribution estimated by age groups, sex and statistical spatial units at 2nd level.

+Calibration is a technique used to adjust the weights of probability sample so that the estimates in survey data match the estimated population of the Republic of Croatia based on the 2021 Census of Population, Households and Dwellings in the Republic of Croatia.